101 – Laurentian University

 - Contact Us

 About Laurentian University

-Founded in 1960 and located in the traditional territory of the Atikameksheng Anishnabek, our campus is nestled among 5 freshwater lakes in the heart of the city, surrounded by lush green spaces.
-It stands to reason that pristine nature can be enjoyed from every vantage point on campus.
+Founded in 1960 and located in the traditional territory of the Atikameksheng Anishinabek, our campus is nestled among 5 freshwater lakes in the heart of the city, surrounded by lush green spaces.
+You can enjoy pristine nature from every vantage point on campus.